Christmas in Japan: Common Holiday Traditions, Activities, and Celebrations

 Santa isn’t the only one who brings gifts for children.
 Kids may also receive presents from Hotei, one of the shichifukujin, or Seven Lucky Gods.
 Sometimes called the laughing Buddha, Hotei is a joyful, pot-bellied figure who carries a magical sack filled with unknown objects.
 Hotei is a protector of children, and some Japanese people include presents from him as a part of the Christmas season.

-How do Japanese people decorate for Christmas?
+How do Japanese People Decorate for Christmas?

 North American and European cultures inspire Christmas decorations in Japan.
 Many businesses and families decorate artificial trees with ornaments, bells, and candy canes, but a Japanese Christmas tree may also feature paper fans, origami birds and animals, and paper lanterns.